Rubenschuit/vulkan_engine/README.md

 - Git
 - CMake ≥ 3.16
 - C++20 toolchain (Clang 14+/MSVC 2019+/GCC 11+)
-- Vulkan SDK ≥ 1.3 (MoltenVK on macOS)
+- Vulkan SDK ≥ 1.3
 - Slang compiler (`slangc`) — required for building shaders
 - GLFW 3.3+ (automatically fetched if missing)
 - Tinyobjloader (included in external)
 - stb_image (included in external)

 #### Downloads:
 Note: CMake will auto-discover Slang (`slangc`) and the Vulkan SDK in common install locations and via standard environment variables.
 Use `.env.cmake` only when installing to uncommon/custom paths, or to explicitly override detection.
 See `envWindowsExample.cmake` for examples.

 - Slang: https://github.com/shader-slang/slang/releases
 	- Windows: `C:\Program Files\Slang\bin\slangc.exe`